DuJuan Harris

-DuJuan LaTroy Harris (born September 3, 1988) is a former American football running back.
-He played college football at Troy, and was signed as an undrafted free agent by the Jacksonville Jaguars in 2011.
+DuJuan LaTroy Harris (born September 3, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Troy Trojans, and was signed as an undrafted free agent by the Jacksonville Jaguars in 2011.

-Early years
+Early life

 Harris attended Central High School in Brooksville, Florida, where he was an honor student.
 Known through school by his nickname "Foxx" (nickname from birth).
 For his sophomore season efforts, he was named second-team All-Area.
 As a junior, he was a first-team All-District, All-Area and All-Region pick.
 As a senior, he helped lead his high school football team to a District Championship, earning first-team All-District, All-Area and All-Region.
 During his career, he recorded 3,000 rushing yards and 45 touchdowns.
 He holds the county record for the most yards in a single game with 363 yards and five touchdowns.

 Harris also lettered in track & field at Central and was named All-State, All-Region, All-District and team MVP.
 He was a three-time state qualifier and medalist, having won gold medals in the 100-meter dash (10.68s) and 200-meter dash (21.97s) at the 2007 Regional Meet, as well as the long jump (24-4 or 7.42m) and triple jump (47-1 or 14.36m) at the Outdoor State Meet.
 Also a letterman in weightlifting, Harris was named All-State, All-Region and All-District and even qualified for the state meet in the 183-pound class.